openfoodfacts/robotoff/docs/introduction/contributing.md

 5. code!

-6. When you're done making changes, check that your changes pass flake8, mypy and the tests.
-In addition, ensure that your code is formatted using black:
+6. When you're done making changes, check that your changes pass ruff linter/formatter, mypy and the tests:

    If you are on Windows, make sure you have [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) installed.
 Don't forget to add its path in your [system environment variables](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho/44272417#44272417).